gvillegasc/Ravn-Challenge-V3-Gerardo-Villegas/README.md

 ### Installation

-After to clone the repository open a console on the folder and move to the `Ravn-Challenge-V3-Gerardo-Villegas` folder
+After to clone the repository from `master` branch next open a console on the folder and move to the `Ravn-Challenge-V3-Gerardo-Villegas` folder

 ```bash
 # move to the app project